textpattern/textpattern.github.io/administration/preferences-panel.md

 #### Ping pingomatic.com?

 Whenever you publish a new article, Textpattern will send a ping to [Ping-O-Matic](http://pingomatic.com/).
 Recommended: 'Yes' for live sites, 'No' for sites in development.

-#### Logs expire after how many days?

-When you are using Textpattern for logging, you can set how long (in days) those logs should be kept.
-"7" will keep the logs available for seven days.

-**Note:** The logs only get cleared when you view the logs, and will otherwise continue to build in size.

 #### Use DNS?